marcglasberg/i18n_extension/README.md

   } ...
 ```

-Note: The load process has a default timeout of 0.5 seconds.
+Note: The load process has a default timeout of 0.5 seconds (or 1 second on the web,
+where the files are downloaded from your web server).
 If the timeout is
 reached, the future returned by `load` will complete, but the load process still
 continues in the background, and the widgets will rebuild automatically when the
 translations finally finish loading.
 Optionally, you can provide a different `timeout`